marcelpetersen/mobil/_posts/2019-10-15-why-your-rental-business-needs-to-go-digital-a-story.md

 > The top reason for downloading a travel app is convenience. ([3](https://www.thinkwithgoogle.com/advertising-channels/apps/app-marketing-travel-consumer-journey/))

-Jordan is ready to ride back to the airport to exchange the car for a non-damaged vehicle, only to realize that in the confusion of the accident, he seems to have lost the keys.
-Maybe he dropped them on the ground and they slid off the side of the cliff they were parked next to?
+Alex is ready to drive back to the airport to exchange the car for a non-damaged vehicle, only to realize that in the confusion of the accident, she seems to have lost the keys.
+Maybe she dropped them on the ground and they slid off the side of the cliff they were parked next to?

-Alex checks her bag and can't find them, either.
+Alex checks her bag again and can't find them, either.
 To make matters worse, they call Kwik-E-Rentals to tell them the bad news, and the company tells them they'll have to pay a fine of 200 euros for losing the key AND a fine of 300 euros to cover the cost of a tow truck.

 Does the story of Alex and Jordan’s vacation sound like a horrible-but-relatable scenario?
 Can you feel your customers nodding their heads in agreement?